boeckmann/asm6502/README.txt

        ability to produce listing files, and the optimization of opcodes.
        In its current state, it is a usable assembler confirmed to generate the correct code for all supported instructions and addressing mode combinations.
-Due to the small size, two features are currently missing, namely conditional assembly and macros.
-The former may be implemented in the future, but the latter probably not.
+Due to the small size, macros are not supported.

        The assembler outputs plain binary files.